root-11/maslite/readme.md

 2. extend `setup` and `teardown` for start and end of the agents lifecycle.
 4. use `update` with actions before(1), during(2) and after(3) reading messages.

+There are no requirements, for using all functions.
+The boiler-plate merely seeks to illustrate typical usage.

-There is no requirements for the agent to be programmed in procedural, functional or object oriented manner.
+There are also no requirements for the agent to be programmed in procedural, functional or object oriented manner.
 Doing that is completely up to the user of Outscale.

     class MyAgent(Agent):
         def __init__(self):